 A child who had been settled and thriving at primary school is struggling with the transition into secondary school.
 This is causing the child to lash out at home and be mean and to his younger siblings by calling them names, disrupting their games and hitting them.
 Mum asked for help from Children’s Social Care who allocated the family a short break care package.
 Mum decided to receive this money as a direct payment and used it to employ someone to come into the house and help her look after the older child a few times a week after school.
 This person helps the older child, unwind after school, helps them with homework whilst mum spends time with the other children and doing the house chores.
 The outcome is that all children are happier at home and more settled and doing better at school.
 Mum has also found that the person employed to help her has been through a unsettled time with his children at school and can offer her advice and support which has led to her feeling less isolated and more confident in dealing with the presenting behaviour.

 How much will I receive in a personal budget?

-A personal budget is based on the needs and support that are identified in an EHC Plan.
+A personal budget is based on the needs and support that are identified in an Education Health and Care Plan (EHC Plan).
 A personal budget is to deliver provision set out in a child or young persons EHC plan, based on the level of support that they have been assessed as needing.

 If you feel that the personal budget allocated will not buy the support required for a child’s or young persons need, then you can challenge this.
-Depending on whether your personal budget is for special educational needs, social or health care will determine how you go about challenging, for further information on this you can visit the Contact website or Freephone Contact on 0808 808 3555.
+Depending on whether your personal budget is for special educational needs, social or health care will determine how you go about challenging, for further information on this you can visit the Contact website or telephone: freephone 0808 808 3555.

 Can I be refused a personal budget?